MichaelMarboe/HaikuGenerator/README.md

 ## Possible additional features

-These features would be cool to have and I plan to develop them if I ever have the time again.
+These features would be cool to have and I plan to develop them if I ever have the time again:

   1. Theme selector: Function to select another theme of words than winter.
 New word lists would be needed but many could be recycled.
   2. Automatic conjugation: Right now, conjugated forms of verbs are kept as separate word lists, but functions could be written.
 But, it will be challenging and some words might have to be excluded.